gtookes1/New-Sheriff-In-Town/README.md

 <div align="center">
-  <p>You should see a "validation passed" message highlighted in green located in the upper left corner.
+  <p>You should see a "validation passed message" highlighted in green located in the upper left corner.
 Afterwards click "create"</p>
 </div>

 ![image](https://github.com/user-attachments/assets/67ccbbf0-786f-4730-88b1-b6d8de6ee785)

 <div align="center">
   <p>Wait some more!
-You should receive a message that like the one in the upper right corner of the screen. </p>
+After some time you should see a message that like the one in the upper right corner of the screen. </p>
 </div>